h-yung/yardswap/README.md

 **Tech used**:
 - EJS (not ideal, but bypasses a lot of CORS pain esp with the image POST reqs).
+- Node, Express - back end.
-- Node, Express, MongoDB and Mongoose.
+- MongoDB and Mongoose for database needs.
 - Bootstrap for styling.
 Also not ideal and may replace.
 - Cloudinary and multer for media handling and storage.
 - passport and other middleware for authentication, sessions, etc.